AMN-SHK/UnibotFM/data/nlu.md

 - what it is in canteen
 - what i can purchase from canteen
 - canteen facility
+- food
+- food in college
+- is there any canteen in college
+- lunch
+- tea
+- water

 ## intent:food
-- What is today’s menu?
+- What is today’s menu
 - Canteen Menu
 - Today's Menu
 - Menu